WilsonSue/CommUserGuide/docs/Troubleshooting.md

 # Troubleshooting

+This page contains common issues and their solutions for PyCharm.

 | Issue      | Potential Issues | Solutions |
 | ----------- | ----------- |----------- |
 | Failure to connect to Github port| Connection refused|Check your wifi connection or if you're properly signed into github on the terminal|